-FW is focused on reducing their waste, from energy and water to the supply chain.
-As part of their efforts in making mindful decisions in energy efficiency, solar energy investment, water conservation and their grain to glass initiative, FW is committed to reducing waste and participating in the circular economy.
-This includes finding offtakers for all of their spent grains.
-Ensuring the use of these grains is incredibly important to FW, which can be seen in their long-term commitments to local farmers who use the spent grains as animal feed to local competitions using the spent grains to create biodegradable products.
+FW is focused on reducing its waste, from energy and water to the supply chain.
+As part of its efforts towards making mindful decisions in energy efficiency, solar energy investment, water conservation, and its grain-to-glass initiative, FW is committed to reducing waste and participating in the circular economy.
+This includes finding off-takers for all of its spent grains.
+Ensuring the use of these grains is incredibly important to FW, which can be seen in its long-term commitments to local farmers who use the spent grains as animal feed to local competitions using the spent grains to create biodegradable products.